patrickbenjamin1/vanilla-static-boilerplate/README.md

 HTML is bundled using handlebars

-All logic for this is in `/build` and the only bit you should need to change is in `/build/buildHtml.js`
+All logic for this is in `/build` and the only bit you should need to change is in `/build/buildHtml.ts`

 Here, you can register pages uses the `registerPages` hook passed into the `build` function exported from `core.js` (a file containing all the important logic for this).
 This takes a path to the template file, an output path that will correspond to the path its served from (i.e. `/my-thing/id/cool-url`), and some context that gets passed to Handlebars

 The `registerPages` hook is asyncronous, meaning data can be fetched in here from an external API and passed into the context of `registerPage`, making API responses (i.e. from a CMS with a JSON API) available to your pages

 Anything in `/source/partials/` is registered as a partial and can be used in Handlebars templates

+`/build/buildHtml.ts` is a ts-node script which uses handlebars to bundle together html and inject context

 ### Router